jaffaszt/CodeEngineWorkshop/workshop/README.md

 ![](README_IMAGES/Register.png)

 # Go to the Labs
-First run the stup stemps then move to Exercise 1 [access to IBM OpenLabs for Code Engine]( https://developer.ibm.com/openlabs/fs2021-codeengine)
+First run the setup steps then move to Exercise 1 [access to IBM OpenLabs for Code Engine]( https://developer.ibm.com/openlabs/fs2021-codeengine)

 # IBM Code Engine samples